Frederik Heidmann: Biography

-Together with Petter Johnsen Ertzgaard, he represented the Trondhjem Dragon Corps (Trondhjems dragonkorps) at the Norwegian Constituent Assembly at Eidsvoll in 1814.
+Together with Petter Johnsen Ertzgaard, he represented the Trondhjem Dragon Corps (Trondhjems dragonkorps) at the Norwegian Constituent Assembly at Eidsvoll Manor in 1814.
 He supported the position of the Independence Party (Selvstendighetspartiet) at the National Assembly.

 He was later a member of the Parliament of Norway as a representative of Nordre Trondheim at the 1818, 1821 and 1822 parliamentary assemblies.
 He was President of the Odelsting in 1821.
 He was a representative it at the parliamentary assemblies in 1827 and 1828.
 In 1836 he remained a deputy representative.
-From 1821 he was district governor in Hedemark, a position he held until 1849.
+From 1821 he was county governor of Hedmark, a position he held until 1849.